gfredericks/clj-usage-graph/README.md

    files you give it, so beware of any top-level side-effects.
 2. At the moment it seems to take a long time on modestly-sized projects.
 I have no idea why.
+3. It doesn't reflect macro usage at all.
+Any macros in your project will appear unused, as only the expanded code is analyzed.
-3. It's not totally correct.
+4. It's not totally correct.
 Of course.

 ## Usage